netidx/netidx-book/src/examples/integration.md

                 }
             }
         }
-        // flush anything new we've published to the resolver server publisher.flush(None).await;
+        // wait for anything new we've published to be flushed to the
+        // resolver server.
+        publisher.flushed().await;
         // wait 1 second before polling the resolver server again time::sleep(Duration::from_secs(1)).await
     }